 Subperiosteal Dental Implants: A Comprehensive Guide

-Subperiosteal implants offer a revolutionary alternative for patients with significant jawbone loss who are not candidates for traditional implants.
+Subperiosteal implants offer a revolutionary alternative for patients with significant jawbone loss.
 Custom-made to fit a patient’s unique bone structure, these implants provide a reliable foundation for restoring dental function and aesthetics, often standing as a good alternative to zygomatic implants or other types of implants.

 If you’ve ever wondered about subperiosteal dental implants, their unique design, and when they are the ideal solution for patients with severe bone resorption, keep reading to uncover everything you need to know with insights from Certified ZAGA Doctor Óscar Ríos, director of the renowned ZAGA Center Valencia!